 Environmentalize your YAML configuration

-The XML federated configuration provides different ways to environmentalize parts of the configuration.
-See Environmentalize configuration for details.
+The XML federated configuration provides different ways to environmentalize parts of API Gateway configuration.
+For more information, see Environmentalize configuration.

 YAML environmentalization capabilities can be applied to: